-- Establish a minimum of 35 square feet per person when determining room capacity.
-Calculate only with usable classroom space, understanding that desks and room set-up will require use of all space in the calculation. - Support physical distancing in all daily activities and instruction, striving to maintain at least six feet between individuals. - Minimize time standing in lines and take steps to ensure that six feet of distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. - 35 square feet per student will be utilized to create stable cohorts. - Six feet social distancing will be utilized in classrooms, hallways, and during transition periods and monitored by staff. - One way traffic markers will be in place in the hallways, along with social distancing floor decals in common spaces. - Student entry and exit will be staggered, as well as the use of additional doors to enter/exit. - Classrooms and large teaching spaces have been reallocated to allow for physical distancing and to control the number of contacts among students.

-- Schedule modifications to limit the number of students in the building (e.g., rotating groups by days or location, staggered schedules to avoid hallway crowding and gathering). - Plan for students who will need additional support in learning how to maintain physical distancing requirements.
-Provide instruction; don't employ punitive discipline.

-- The school has implemented a block schedule to reduce the number of class changes and student interactions per day. - Student lockers will not be used in order to reduce congestion and socializing. - Passing periods will be staggered to avoid hallway crowding and gathering. - Class size has been reduced by increasing the number of sections per course. - Students will remain in their classroom for breaks and lunch. - Teachers and school counselors will hold daily office hours to provide additional learning support.
+sh a minimum of 35 square feet per person when • Three feet of social distancing will be maintained at all times determ nining room capacity.
+Calculate only with usable classroom in classrooms, and six feet whenever possible.
+Six feet will space, understanding that desks and room set-up will require use be maintained at all times in hallways and during transition of all s pace in the calculation. periods, and will be monitored by staff. ⊠ Suppor t physical distancing in all daily activities and instruction, • One way traffic markers will be in place in the hallways, striving g to maintain at least six feet between individuals. along with social distancing floor decals in common spaces. ze time standing in lines and take steps to ensure that six • Student entry and exit will be staggered, and students are feet of distance between students is maintained, including marking assigned to a specific entry door for health screening and spacing g on floor, one-way traffic flow in constrained spaces, etc. building entry.
+Schedu lle modifications to limit the number of students in the • Classrooms and large teaching spaces have been reallocated buildin g (e.g., rotating groups by days or location, staggered to allow for physical distancing and to control the number of schedu lles to avoid hallway crowding and gathering). contacts among students.
+The school has implemented a r students who will need additional support in learning how block schedule to reduce the number of class changes and to mai ntain physical distancing requirements.
+Provide instruction; student interactions per day. don't e employ punitive discipline. • Student lockers will not be used in order to reduce congestion and socializing. • Passing periods will be staggered to avoid hallway crowding and gathering. • Class size has been reduced by increasing the number of sections per course. • Students will remain with their classroom cohort for breaks and lunch. • Teachers and school counselors will hold daily office hours to provide additional learning support.